Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 • Personal property

-If you take the time to collect everything you need to draft your will beforehand, you’ll find the process to be much faster and easier.
-As your life changes, with marriages, divorces, births, or deaths, revisit your will to make sure it still reflects your wishes.
+If you take the time to collect everything you need to draft your will in advance, you’ll find the process is faster and easier.
+As your life changes with marriages, divorces, births, or deaths, revisit your will to make sure it still reflects your wishes.
 Also, be sure to make your loved ones aware of what is in your will and how they can access the latest legal copies.

 In most cases, when you pass away your debts will become the responsibility of your estate and your personal representative will use your assets to pay them off.
-If you’d like to ensure your debt is gone long before you go so that your loved ones aren’t left with the burden, begin your debt-free journey today.
+If you’d like to ensure your debt is gone so your loved ones aren’t left with the burden, begin your debt-free journey today.

 *Disclaimer: At Freedom Debt Relief, we do not practice law or give legal advice.
 This post is meant simply to provide basic information on estate planning and help you start your research if you are interested in making a plan.
 Please consult an attorney or financial professional for advice and assistance in drafting a will or any other estate plan.